Sanya: Hospitals

 There are a total of 54 hospitals in Sanya as of March 2019, both public hospitals funded by the state and private hospitals.
-There are also numerous clinics for doing annual health-checks, which are usually brands of national chains in China, such as Ciming Healthcheck.
+There are also numerous clinics for doing annual health-checks, which are usually brands of national chains in China.

 Hainan 301 Hospital, a branch hospital of People's Liberation Army General Hospital, is located in the Haitang Bay area of Sanya.

 The hospital possesses a substantial number of state-of-the-art equipment for medical and research purposes which include a Da Vinci surgical system, different MIR system (including 1.5T MRI 3.0T MRI), Helical CT facilities (including 128-Slices CT), medical linear accelerator and electronic microscopes which are worth more than 450 million yuan.
 The hospital has 500 patient beds, and a total of 74 clinical, medical and nursing departments.

 Sanya Traditional Chinese Medicine Hospital (三亚市中医院) is located on Fenghuang Road.
 It is a grade-A tertiary hospital offering medical care, education, research, healthcare services and International Chinese Medicine exchange and cooperation.